rragundez/app-skeleton/README.md

  - Example class which handles the form submission `app/resources/form_submitter.py`.
  - Function handling Gunicorn command line arguments `app/run_app.py`.
  - Folder with all necessary files for putting the application into a Docker container.
- - Basic example of running a model based in user inputs and showing results in a pandas DataFrame as html.
+ - Example of running a prediction model based on user input and serving results in a pandas DataFrame as html.

 ### Run application
 To run the application execute the command